Empower Yourself and Your Business with Food Safety

 - hose down rubbish bins in designated bin wash areas

-- wash out rubbish bins with hot soapy water on a regular basis
+- wash out rubbish bins with hot, soapy water on a regular basis

 - change gloves and wash your hands.

-Pest and animal control
+Pest and animal control in food safety

 Food preparation and storage areas are much less attractive to pests when they are kept clean.